Jeremiah 25:34-38

 God holds leaders accountable for the condition of His people and will bring devastating judgment upon those who fail in their responsibility.

-34 Wail, you shepherds, and cry.
-Wallow in dust, you leader of the flock; for the days of your slaughter and of your dispersions have fully come, and you will fall like fine pottery.
+34 Wail, you shepherds, and cry out; roll in the dust, you leaders of the flock.
+For the days of your slaughter have come; you will fall and be shattered like fine pottery.

-36 A voice of the cry of the shepherds, and the wailing of the leader of the flock, for Yahweh destroys their pasture.
+36 Hear the cry of the shepherds, the wailing of the leaders of the flock, for the LORD is destroying their pasture.

 God holds leaders accountable for the condition of His people and will bring devastating judgment upon those who fail in their responsibility.